Riverside Relocation Attorney

 A child custody dispute is sure to arise when the custodial parent changes or threatens to change the children's residence without the non-custodial parent's consent.
 If you are seeking a move away or if you desire to stop a move away, you need the help of a family law attorney with the skill and experience to represent you, whether resolving the matter through negotiation and mediation or putting forth a strong and persuasive case in court.

 - Contact the Law Offices of Shauna M. Albright today for a consultation.

-Common Questions and Answers Regarding Move Away Cases
+Common Questions and Answers for Parents in Move Away Cases

 The mother of my children wants to move away to another state.
 She is claiming

 that she cannot afford to live in California.
 However, her gross income